Oskar-Dam/superPotions/README.md

 # superPotions
-Testing endpoints with Supertest and Jest
+Testing endpoints with Supertest and Jest.

 The full mongodb collection of Potions: